ampedandwired/bora/README.md

 # Bora

-> 1. A cold and often gusty katabatic wind in the Adriatic
-> 2. A tool for pushing around your cloud formations

 This gem contains Ruby [rake](https://github.com/ruby/rake) tasks that help you work with [CloudFormation](https://aws.amazon.com/cloudformation/) stacks.
-You don't need to use it with rake though - you can use the underlaying classes in any Ruby app.
+You don't need to use it with rake though - you can use the underlying classes in any Ruby app.

 ## Installation